All Episodes

 You bet, buddy.

-800 941 Sean is our toe-free telephone number.
+800-941-Sean is our toe-free telephone number.

-Uh new emails reveal that Peter Strzok insisted on retaining declassification and other power positions when he worked for Robert Muller.
+Tom Fitton, by the way, new emails reveal that Peter Strzok insisted on retaining declassification and other power positions when he worked for Robert Mueller.

-We'll get to that with uh Tom Fitt and then David Schoen and Greg Jarrett will talk about these deals the prosecutors always make with bad people to get other people.
+We'll talk about these deals that prosecutors always make with bad people to get other people.

 It's unbelievable.